National Resistance Front

-The National Resistance Front (NRF) (Note: جبهه مقاومت ملی; د ملي مقاومت جبهه) is a military organization of Afghan resistance fighters opposed to the Taliban.
-The group was founded by Ahmad Massoud following the fall of Kabul in August 2021 and began the republican insurgency in Afghanistan.
-It has been regarded as a successor to the historic anti-Taliban Northern Alliance military resistance resistance (1996–2001).
+The National Resistance Front (NRF) (Note: جبهه مقاومت ملی) is an Afghan military organization fighting the Taliban in the republican insurgency in Afghanistan.
+The group was founded by Ahmad Massoud following the fall of Kabul on 17 August 2021 and has been considered as the successor to the historic anti-Taliban Northern Alliance military alliance (1996–2001).

-The NRF exercised de facto control over the Panjshir Valley and was the only region out of the Taliban's control until September 2021 when the Taliban seized Panjshir, forcing NRF fighters to retreat while Massoud subsequently fled to neighboring Tajikistan.
-From there, he has been leading NRF operations inside Tajikistan and working to gain support from the international community.
-Nevertheless, the NRF continues to carry out hit and run guerrilla attacks in Afghanistan against the Taliban regime.
+The NRF exercised de facto control over the Panjshir Valley and was the only region out of the Taliban's control until September 2021 when the Taliban seized Panjshir, forcing NRF fighters to retreat to remote valleys while Massoud subsequently sought refuge in neighboring Tajikistan.
+Since then, he has been leading the political operations of the NRF and working to gain support from the international community.
+Nevertheless, the group continues to carry out hit-and-run guerilla attacks in Afghanistan against the Taliban, with operations reported in multiple provinces beyond its original base.

-The NRF's ideology consists of Afghan multiculturalism, decentralization and moderate Islam.
-The group is composed mainly of Tajiks and Uzbeks with a sizeable minority of anti-Taliban Pashtuns.
-The NRF is also allegedly supported by Iran, Pakistan and Tajikistan, all of which have a complex relationship with the Taliban.
+The NRF's ideology consists of decentralization, and a commitment to a democratic political system that upholds human rights.
+The group is composed mainly of Tajiks, Hazaras and Uzbeks with a sizeable minority of anti-Taliban Pashtuns.
+The NRF is also allegedly supported by Tajikistan, and by some accounts, Iran and Pakistan, all of which have a complex relationship with the Taliban.